The cloud covers a range of different services including software, tools and hardware — it helps process data, manage and store it.

-Many companies like Amazon, Apple (iCloud) and Google (Google Drive) offer various cloud services, including cloud storage, and most Australians now use a cloud service often without even knowing it.
+Many companies like Amazon, Apple (iCloud), Google (Google Drive) and Dropbox offer various cloud services, including cloud storage.
+Most Australians regularly use a cloud service, often without even knowing it.

 Should I be worried about using cloud storage?

 Your level of risk also depends on your personal situation and who may have access to your account details.
 If you are in, or have left an abusive relationship, there is a risk that the abuser could have access to anything you have stored in the cloud, especially if the abuser set up the account.
 Read our advice on dealing with online abuse as part of domestic and family violence.

 To help reduce your risk, change passwords and disable location settings for all your devices.

-Remember that Apple’s Family Sharing, its Windows equivalent and similar apps for android can involve sharing locations, media and purchases within the family.
+Remember that Apple’s Family Sharing, its Windows equivalent and similar apps for Android can involve sharing locations, media and purchases within the family.
 This can give any member the ability to track, lock or wipe another member’s device.
 These features could be used by an abusive ex-partner.
-Manage this by leaving the group, changing passwords or no longer sharing your/your children’s location with other members of the group.
+Manage this by leaving the group, changing passwords or no longer sharing your or your children’s location with other members of the group.
 For more information see GPS and location-based services, phone and tablets and laptops and computers.

 If you are experiencing technology-facilitated abuse, consider hiding or deleting any media, such as photographs, that you no longer wish to share.

-- changing passwords and hiding the location of your devices by switching off location-based services as well as things like photos and documents are not geotagged with your location.
+- Hide the location of your devices by switching off location-based services as well as ensuring that photos and documents are not geotagged with your location.

-- logging out of sites once you have finished, rather than just closing them
+- Log out of sites once you have finished, rather than just closing them.

-- using secure and trustworthy sites (those with ‘https://’ in the website address and a locked padlock icon in the browser)
+- Use secure and trustworthy sites — those with ‘https://’ in the website address and a locked padlock icon in the browser.

-- researching customer satisfaction and scamwatch websites before buying from a site for the first time.
+- Research customer satisfaction and scamwatch websites before buying from a site for the first time.
 Learn more about how to safely browse the web.